Aged dependent relative Class BO Subclass 114 visa Australia

 An aged dependent relative Class BO Subclass 114 visa can only be granted when the applicant is not in Australia.
 This is a permanent visa and is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your aged dependent relative (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor your aged dependent relative (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa